 Light reflectance value (LRV) refers to the amount of light that is reflected off or absorbed by the surface of a wall or ceiling.
 Different colours and shades have different expected LRVs, meaning that some will better circulate the light that enters a room, which affects the atmosphere and mood of the room considerably.

-Theoretically, on one of the LRV scale we have absolute black and the other white, with colour shades that we use in homes obviously laying somewhere between the two extremes.
-In practice though, the blackest of blacks registers 5%+ LRV while the whitest whites don’t come close to 100%.
+Theoretically, on one of the LRV scale, we have absolute black and the other white, with colour shades that we use in homes laying somewhere between the two extremes.
+In practice though, the blackest of blacks register 5%+ LRV while the whitest whites don’t come close to 100%.
 Architects specify a certain LRV in terms of providing a distinct colour range for projects that contain multiple units.